drghirlanda/alex/Docs/Roadmap.md

   can be more lenient and determine the order of fields from the header line of Stimuli.csv (as is done in other Read*() functions).

-- Add a Log folder alongside data where we log information about all runs.

 - Register also responses during ITI, perhaps with NA as stimulus.
 Whatever stimulus code is chose, note in the Manual that it is not allowed for regular stimuli.